achille-martin/pyqt-crom/README.md

 :bulb: _An example of pdt config is given in the [demo project folder](examples/demo/demo_project)._

-:information_source: _For more information, read on [Riverbank website](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/pyqtdeploy.html)._
+:bulb: _For more information about pdt files, read the [Riverbank website](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/pyqtdeploy.html) page._

 <a id="app-generation"></a>
 ### 2.4.
 Build the app